lablnet/pakweather_scraper/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under `GNU GPL-3` License.
+By contributing, you agree that your contributions will be licensed under `MIT` License.